 As a condition to granting the permits necessary for operating our facilities, regulators could make demands that increase our construction and operations costs, which might force us to obtain additional financing.
 For example, unanticipated water discharge limits could sharply increase construction costs for our projects.
 Permit conditions could also restrict or limit the extent of our operations.
-We cannot guarantee that we will be able to obtain or comply with the terms of all necessary permits to complete the Retrofit of an ethanol plant.
+We cannot guarantee that we will be able to obtain or comply with the terms of all necessary permits to complete the retrofit of an ethanol plant.
 Failure to obtain and comply with all applicable permits and licenses could halt our construction and could subject us to future claims.

-Our products benefit from the RFS Program in that our ethanol and isobutanol are currently eligible for Renewable Identification Numbers or RINS that have value based on the current RFS Program.
+Our products benefit from the RFS Program in that our isobutanol and ethanol are currently eligible for Renewable Identification Numbers or RINS that have value based on the current RFS Program.
 The RFS Program could change, impacting our products, positively or negatively.

-Various systems are being put in place around the workd to measure carbon intensity and reduction of GHGs, with the intent of creating a system to monetize the value of the reduction of carbon.
-LCFS in CA is a good example.
+Various systems are being put in place around the world to measure carbon intensity and reduction of GHGs, with the intent of creating a system to monetize the value of the reduction of carbon.
 In order to benefit from such systems, companies need to have their products qualified through a regulatory process.
 There is no guarantee that any benefit could be gained.
-Gevo has not yet attempted to gain approval for programs such as LCFS.
+In 2019, we submitted a design pathway application to the California Air Resources Board to gain approval for low-carbon intensity ethanol utilizing beef manure biogas as a process input under the LCFS, and we may also seek approval under similar programs in the future.